 - Anti-aging products with glycolic acid, Retin A or Renova and Retinol, vitamin C, salicylic acid, etc.;

-- Harsh sunscreens (zinc oxide sunscreens are your best choice because they give great protection and are non-irritating);
+- Chemical sunscreens (mineral zinc oxide sunscreens are your best choice because they give great protection and are non-irritating);

 - Harsh weather;

 - An environment with harsh chemicals in the air, including paint fumes, new carpet, spray cleaning products, etc.; and

 - Additional harsh things can make your seborrhea flare.
 For me, excessive facial sweat sometimes irritates my seborrhea and causes a flare-up.

 Use only general skin care products that don’t irritate your seborrhea-prone skin.